 Mission CISD has been leading the way in college and career readiness in Western Hidalgo County for many years.
 Plus, we offer children an education and enrichment that no area charter school or private school can match.
 We are introducing two new options for elementary education in the Mission area beginning in August 2019: Salinas Elementary Academy of Fine Arts and Leal Elementary School of Technology and Engineering.
 Each of our schools has been named among the "Healthiest Schools in America" by the Alliance for a Healthier Generation.
-Our Mission Collegiate High School and Veterans Memorial High School have been named one of the best high schools in the country by U.S. News and World Report, several years in a row.
+Our Mission Collegiate High School and Veterans Memorial High School have been named one of the best high schools in the country by U.S. News and World Report.

 More parents than ever are choosing Mission CISD schools, including many who live in other school districts.
 Interested?
 Come check out our schools and apply for a free, out-of-district transfer.

 It begins in our elementary schools-

-- Full-day Pre-K, regardless of income or language
+- Full-day Pre-K at all elementary schools, regardless of income or language

 - Truly individualized instruction